lan13005/PyAmpTools/_sources/ift/iftpwa_config.md

 # Some parameters takes a list of lists which dictate the number of global iterations in a given setting
 #   See iftpwa/src/scripts/iftpwa_fit.py for calls to `makeCallableSimple` for parameters with this style
-LIKELIHOOD:
-    approximation: false # (bool) approximate the likelihood (with Gaussian, I believe)
-    metric_type: normal # (normal, studentt) type of metric to use for the likelihood
-    theta_studentt: null # (float) theta paraemeter for student-t distribution, this has to be set if metric_type is studentt
-    learn_metric: false # (bool) can learn the metric but not recommended
-    learn_metric_sigma: 1.0 # (float)
-    nKeepMetric: 1 # (int) global iterations at nKeepMetric intervals will not approximate the likelihood.
-1 means we never approximate the likelihood I guess
-    #
-    subSampleProb: 1.0 # (float) subsample the data to speed up likelihood calculation
-    initialSubSampleProb: 1.0 # (float) scales the initial signal field by this factor, in principle should match the initial subSampleProb
-    subSampleApproxIndep: false # (bool) Legacy, unused
-    bootstrap: false # (bool) bootstrap the data to introduce more stochasticity
-    external_approximation: null # (path) pointing to an external pickle file, null if not used
-    dropout_prob: 0.0 # (float) dropout probability for each kinematic bin.
-Introduces more stochasticity and can help with overfitting
-    rotate_phase: null # (bool) or null.
-Unused
-    clip_latent: 0 # (float) if between [0, 1] then this is a fractional scaling of the latent space between (-clip_latent, clip_latent) to prevent large updates.

-# Some parameters takes a list of lists which dictate the number of global iterations in a given setting
-#   See iftpwa/src/scripts/iftpwa_fit.py for calls to `makeCallableSimple` for parameters with this style
 OPTIMIZATION:
     nSamples: [[1, 0], [4, 5], [10, 10], 25] # (int) Runs 0 sampling (point estimate) for 1 global iteration, 5 samples for next 4 global iterations, ...
     nIterGlobal: 1 # (int) number of global iterations to run NIFTy optimize_kl for